 Who are you calling a geek?

 The person who would perhaps be most readily dubbed a geek today by many people is the Facebook founder and CEO Mark Zuckerberg.
 But he certainly doesn’t conform to any of the dictionary definitions of the word.
 He’s become a very savvy businessman and a polished public speaker who recently addressed the UN General Assembly.
 The rock star Bono, among a string of other celebrities, has joined his initiative to bring unfettered internet access to everyone in the world.
-And as one of the world’s richest and most powerful men he certainly ain’t no idiot.
+And as one of the world’s richest and most powerful men, he certainly ain’t no idiot.

 Gates understood how Microsoft could become part of the PC revolution by acquiring (for peanuts) a basic operating system that could be installed on these machines and then licensing that to IBM, the actual innovators and producers of the ubiquitous PC.

-Jobs grasped people’s desire for computers (and later music devices and phones and cameras) that looked cool, had graphical user interfaces and were really easy to use.
+Jobs grasped people’s desire for computers (and later music devices and phones and cameras) that looked cool, had graphical user interfaces, and were really easy to use.
 But Xerox invented the graphical user interface – not Apple.

 Zuckerberg understood the potential for social media networks, initially on college campuses, created by the interconnectivity brought about by increasingly widespread internet access.
-But he didn’t conceive the notion of social network.
+But he didn’t conceive the notion of a social network.

 They knew enough to understand the new technology’s potential, and could converse with the deeply technical experts without feeling (or being viewed as being) out of their depth.
-In that context they weren’t ‘geeks’; they were very savvy entrepreneurs, who had the vision to harness the technology in a particular way, to position it well and then stimulate and harness the viral factor that would lead to huge success.
+In that context they weren’t ‘geeks’; they were very savvy entrepreneurs, who had the vision to harness the technology in a particular way, to position it well and then stimulate and harness the viral factor that would lead to massive success.

 But for every ‘super geek’ there are thousands of also-rans.
-From personal experience, I know scores of people with great ideas, good products and future visions that simply don’t ever get that ‘viral kicker’ and, as a result, don’t scale the Olympian heights of the ‘Geek Gods’.
+From personal experience, I know scores of people with great ideas, excellent products and future visions that simply don’t ever get that ‘viral kicker’ and, as a result, don’t scale the Olympian heights of the ‘Geek Gods’.

 Once you’ve got virality and scalability whizzing your idea along, it’s then a question of how to monetise and capitalise upon it.
 A great idea isn’t necessarily easily scalable, but, to my mind, the real genius of Gates, Jobs and Zuckerberg was that they quickly recognised the viral growth potential for their ideas.

 After that, it’s about realising that having the vision and running a business are two different skills.
-Early investors in Facebook quickly put an experienced management team in place around Zuckerberg and these folks knew the nuts and bolts of running a business and could easily negotiate their way around the balance sheet.
+Early investors in Facebook quickly put an experienced management team in place around Zuckerberg, and these folks knew the nuts and bolts of running a business and could easily negotiate their way around the balance sheet.

 Learning from tech successes

 So, how can business leaders in other industries learn the lessons of the successes in the tech business?
-To catch lightning in a bottle you need to know enough about technology to see the potential of it to transform your business.
+To catch lightning in a bottle, you need to know enough about technology to see the potential of it to transform your business.
 You need to be able to speak enough of the tech experts’ language – the real creators of the underlying code and frameworks – to get them to give you the base platforms and components to take your business forward.
 Then you need to look at how to stimulate or catch a wave, generate the virality and scalability.
 Once you’ve got all that, you need a management team who know how to transform your vision into a profitable business idea.

 Funnily enough, the term geek, for so long used as a putdown, is now a badge that many people wear with pride.
 Nerd still hasn’t caught up, however.
 But as the author Charles J Sykes said: “Be nice to nerds.
 You might end up working for them.
 We all could.”
-If you want to get ahead in today’s digital economy perhaps you should try to find your inner nerd?
+If you want to get ahead in today’s digital economy, perhaps you should try to find your inner nerd?